AI Thinking Models: Full Overview and Working Principles

 Attention mechanisms and context handling

 One of the most important breakthroughs in modern AI thinking models is the attention mechanism.
-Traditional neural networks struggled to maintain context over long sequences – imagine trying to keep track of the subject of a conversation that spans many paragraphs.
+Earlier neural networks often struggled to maintain context across long sequences of information.
+It was difficult for them to keep track of relationships between ideas that appeared far apart in a text or conversation.

 Attention mechanisms solve this by allowing the model to “focus” on relevant parts of the input when making predictions or generating outputs: